The Inverse Problem for Single Trajectories of Rough Differential Equations: Introduction

-The motivating question for this paper is how to extract information about either the control $X$ or the vector field $f$, from discrete observations of the solution (response) $Y$.
-This question comes up in numerous applications and takes many different forms, depending on the assumptions.
-One common assumption is that $X$ is a realisation of a Brownian path (and possibly, time) and $f$ belongs to a parametric family, which corresponds to the well-studied problem of statistical inference for discretely observed diffusions \cite{Kutoyants}.
-More generally, we are often asked to make inference about the vector field, when $X$ is a realisation of a random rough path with known distribution \cite{HuNualart,ZhangXiao}.
-Recently, CDEs were used to model recurrent neural networks, where the aim is to learn the vector field when observing both $X$ and $Y$ \cite{Kidger}.
+Equation \eqref{eq:main} is very general and covers a large number of models.
+The initial motivating problem for this paper is that of extracting information about the vector field $f$, given a trajectory $y = \{{y}_t, t\in[0,T]\}$, of the solution (response) $Y$.
+This is a fundamental modeling question that comes up in numerous applications and takes many different forms, depending on the assumptions.
+One common assumption is that $X$ is a realization of a Brownian path and possibly time, and $f$ belongs to a parametric family, which corresponds to the well-studied problem of parametric statistical inference for diffusion processes (see \cite{Kutoyants} or \cite{Craigmile} for a review).
+The Brownian assumption can be relaxed, leading to the more general problem of inference about the vector field, when $X$ is a realization of a random path with known distribution \cite{HuNualart,ZhangXiao, Darrick}.
+Moreover, the RDE framework has been used to model recurrent neural networks, where the aim is to learn the vector field when both $X$ and $Y$ are known \cite{Kidger}.

-The dual problem to making inference about the vector field $f$ is reconstructing the control $X$, assuming that the vector field is known.
-This can be of independent interest, allowing, for example, one to make inference about the distribution of the random control $X$ driving the system \cite{KubiliusSkorniakov}.
-It also provides an indirect way of learning the vector field: in the case where the control is a realisation of a random path with known distribution, reconstructing the path $X$ conditioned on the vector field $f$ can lead to the construction of an approximate likelihood \cite{PapavasiliouTaylor}.
-In the context of neural CDEs where the input $X$ is unobserved, there are situations where the same unobserved control $X$ could be applied to a known system, thus making it possible to first infer $X$ and then use existing methods for learning the vector field \cite{Kidger}.
-Thus, we focus on the following problem: how can we construct a path $\hat{X}$ whose response, when driving \eqref{eq:main}, is consistent with discrete observations $\bar{Y}_{\mathcal D} = \{Y_0,Y_{t_1},\dots,Y_{t_N}= Y_T\}$ of the solution $Y$ of \eqref{eq:main} on a partition ${\mathcal D} = \{t_0=0, t_1,\dots,t_N=T\}$ of $[0,T]$?
-In other words, how do we solve the inverse problem for CDEs?
-This has also been studied in \cite{BailleulDiehl}, but in a different context: the authors reconstruct the truncated signature of the control $X$ on a fixed window from observations of the increments of the solution to the CDE on that window for a number of different initial conditions.
+The dual problem to making inference about the vector field $f$ is reconstructing the control $X$ from observations of $Y$, assuming that the vector field is known -- we call this the {\it inverse problem}.
+It can be of independent interest, allowing one to make inference about the distribution of the random control $X$ driving the system \cite{KubiliusSkorniakov}.
+It also provides an indirect way of learning the vector field: in the case where the control is a realization of a random path with known distribution, reconstructing the specific realization of the control $X$ that is consistent with the observations, conditioned on the vector field $f$ can lead to the construction of the likelihood.